On modular categories O for quantized symplectic resolutions: -forms

 This clearly holds in the example of $T^*\mathcal{B}$, where the quantization $\A^\theta_{\paramq,\Ring}$ is obtained as (the microlocalization of) $\mathcal{D}_{G/U,\Ring}^{T_\Ring}$.
 This also holds for the Hilbert schemes, where the quantization $\A^{\theta}_{\paramq,\Ring}$ is obtained as

 More generally, the conditions hold for the quantizations of Slodowy varieties and of Nakajima quiver varieties.

 Now let us discuss the homological dimension for the algebras $\A_{\lambda,\Ring}$.

 \begin{Lem} After a finite localization of $\Ring$, for all $\lambda\in \Lambda$, the algebra $\A_{\lambda,\Ring}$ has finite homological dimension. \end{Lem} \begin{proof} The algebra $\A_\lambda$ has finite homological dimension.
-To deduce that $\A_{\lambda,\Ring}$ has finite homological dimension (after a finite localization of $\Ring$) we can argue as in the proof of \cite[Lemma 6.8]{BL}. \end{proof}
+This is because, by the construction of $\Lambda$, see (a) in Section \ref{SSS_Ring_assumptions}, $\lambda\in \paramq^{reg}$.
+To deduce that $\A_{\lambda,\Ring}$ has finite homological dimension (after a finite localization of $\Ring$) we can argue as in the proof of \cite[Lemma 7.8]{BL}. \end{proof}